 That being said, you can opt for a more secluded adventure elopement spot for your fall ceremony, but if you want a national park elopement, crowds and limited parking are something you’ll likely have to deal with.
 Another thing to note: if you’re planning a mountain elopement in the fall, please be aware that many mountain passes close during this season.
-If, for example, you wanted to elope near Independence Pass in Aspen, Colorado, it’d be best to do so before the end of September.
+If, for example, you wanted to elope near Independence Pass, it’d be best to do so before the end of September.

 If you want some of the outright most epic mountain views Colorado can offer and are down with braving the cold, we recommend having your Colorado elopement in the winter.
 It’s not a well-kept secret, but even a thin layer of snow turns a mountain landscape into a whole new world.